Ax-LED/MMM-Dreambox/README.md

 # MMM-Dreambox
 A module to connect a Dreambox or a Enigma2 Receiver (like VU or VU+) to MagicMirror.
+You can select services of your dreambox and stream them via omxplayer.

 ## Installing the module
 Clone this repository in your `~/MagicMirror/modules/` folder `( $ cd ~MagicMirror/modules/ )`: